What is the cost of the program?

 The MAT does not currently offer teaching certification, although we hope to provide that in the future.
 If it does become available it will require extra course work on top of the current requirements.

 What is the structure of the program?

 This cohort-model program consists of two, five-week residential summer terms in which students enroll in four classes each summer.
-For 2017, the dates of the summer term are June 18th-July 22nd.
 Due to the compact nature of the program, these summer residencies are quite intensive, with classes meeting almost every day of the week.
-A typical summer schedule includes classes from 9-11 AM and 1-3 PM Monday through Saturday, with evening sessions several days of the week and two or three all-day field trips.
+A typical summer schedule includes classes from 9-12 AM and 1-4 PM Monday through Friday.

 What are courses in the MAT like?

 More information about the curriculum can be found here.